 Deferred Compensation

-With the exception of initial probationary firefighters, The City will contribute $36.54 per pay period (26 pay periods per year) for each employee into a deferred compensation (457) plan.
+With the exception of initial probationary firefighters, the City will contribute $36.54 per pay period (26 pay periods per year) for each employee into a deferred compensation (457) plan.
+Beginning July 1, 2027, the City will contribute $40.00 per pay period (26 pay periods per year) for each employee into a deffered compensation (457) plan.
 If an employee leaves employment with the city, then the 457 contributions will be discontinued with the employee’s final date of employment.
 Contributions will be made by the city on each employee’s behalf to either Nationwide or ICMA 457 plans, whichever is designated by the employee.

 ARTICLE VIII - WORKING CONDITIONS